 #2 Here is the macroeconomic Law of Supply and Demand, Wikimedia AXEC64.

 The most noise in economics comes from economists because they are too stupid to put 2 and 2 together.#1 The major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the pivotal economic concept profit wrong.
 Economics is a failed science and economists are incompetent scientists.

 Bring yourself methodologically up to speed and replace Wikipedia’s outdated definition of Law with the more general notion of Invariance.#1 There is NO causality in E=mc2 but it is a Law.#2

 #2 This is the causality-free First Economic Law, Wikimedia AXEC06.

 When you have no scientific knowledge you have NOTHING whatsoever to contribute to economic policy: “If economics cannot aspire to any substantive knowledge of economic relationships, it cannot speak with authority about questions of economic policy.”
 (Blaug)

 So, take the remote control, sit down on the couch and watch sitcoms.
 This is the best every economist can do for the survival and welfare of humanity.

-Related ‘Economists and politics: Will you kindly shut up!’ and ‘How economists shoot themselves non-stop in the methodological foot’
+Related ‘Economic policy advice has never had sound scientific foundations’ and ‘How economists shoot themselves non-stop in the methodological foot’